thmsagc/simple-planning-poker/README.md

 Contributions are welcome.

-Copies and editions for commercialization are prohibited without authorization
+Copies and editions for commercialization are prohibited without authorization.

 ## Available Resources